Ohio Marijuana Trafficking Laws

 Can You Mail Weed Legally in Ohio?

 No. Ohio state law prohibits the possession of marijuana, including edibles and THC products, regardless of the amount.
 This includes marijuana acquired through a licensed distributor in another state where the sale of recreational marijuana is legal.
-Possessing marijuana in Ohio is only legal for medical or medicinal purposes.

 The Federal Controlled Substances Act lists marijuana as a Schedule 1 controlled substance.
 Since the United States Postal Service (USPS) is a federal agency bound by federal law, it does not process packages that contain marijuana.
 Private shippers are also bound by federal law and may report suspicious packages to law enforcement.